trowski/fiber-rfc/rfc.md

 #### FiberScheduler

-A `FiberScheduler` is able to create new fibers and resume suspended fibers.
+A `FiberScheduler` is able to start new fibers and resume suspended fibers.
 A fiber scheduler will generally act as an event loop, responding to events on sockets, timers, and deferred functions.
 When a fiber is suspended, execution switches into the fiber scheduler to await events or resume other suspended fibers.

 ## Proposal